lmweber/lmweber.github.io/pages/research.md

 ### Differential analysis in high-dimensional cytometry data

 During my PhD in the lab of [Prof. Mark Robinson, University of Zurich](https://robinsonlabuzh.github.io/), I worked on several projects relating to differential analysis in high-dimensional cytometry data.
-High-dimensional cytometry refers to a set of technologies that enable measurement of expression levels of around 20--100 proteins in thousands to millions of cells, using targeted antibody-based probes.
+High-dimensional cytometry refers to a set of technologies that enable measurement of expression levels of around 20--100 proteins in thousands to millions of cells, using targeted antibody-based probes (including multicolor flow cytometry, mass cytometry or CyTOF, and sequence-based or genomic cytometry).
 Differential analysis experiments aim to detect groups of cells with differing characteristics between samples in different conditions, e.g., diseased vs. healthy.
 This can include differential abundance of cell types, as well as differential states (e.g., signaling or other functional states) for specific cell types of interest.

 Key publications related to this theme (which I either led or contributed to) include the following: